Non-small Cell Lung Cancer, NSCLC

 |---|---|---|

-| Overall Survival (OS) | Up to approximately 58 months | OS will be defined as the time from the date of randomization to the date of death due to any cause. |
+| Overall Survival (OS) in Arms A and B | From randomization until the end of the study.
+Maximum time on study was 45.0 months | OS is defined as the time from the date of randomization to the date of death due to any cause.
+Median OS was estimated using the Kaplan-Meier method.
+OS was a pre-specified primary endpoint for Arms A and B only. |

 Secondary